samliew/se-timeline/.github/ISSUE_TEMPLATE/event_update.md

 - [ ] Update event details
 - [ ] Remove event

+**Checklist**

+- [ ] I have checked the spelling/grammar
+- [ ] I have verified that the date of the event is correct
+- [ ] I have verified all link references to ensure that they are not broken

 ---

 If you are requesting a new event or updates to one, please provide either of the following: